-Nat is seeking funding to further his promising research and has set up a GoFundMe page if you or anyone you know would like to contribute.
+Nat is seeking funding to further his promising research and has set up a GoFundMe page (valid as of 14/08/2019) if you or anyone you know would like to contribute.

 MUSC’s Pink round wraps up our trio of special rounds for 2019, following a successful Pride round and SPOTaTHON (mental health awareness round).
 The club would like to thank everyone who has been involved in these initiatives.